Nordgold: Development projects and exploration

-In November 2021, “Uriakh” company, a part of “Nordgold”, came out on top in the auction for a Bakhtarnak prospect with expected 74 tons of hardrock gold in Transbaikal.
+In November 2021, Uriakh company, a part of Nordgold, came out on top in the auction for a Bakhtarnak prospect with expected 74 tons of hardrock gold in Transbaikal.

 Shareholders

 Alexey Mordashov is the principal shareholder of Nordgold with a 99.08% stake in the Company.

+Following the Russian invasion of Ukraine in February 2022, Alexey Mordashov was sanctioned by the US, leading him to transfer control over 1.1 billion stakes to his wife, Marina Aleksandrovna Mordashova.
+In June 2022, Nordgold itself was sanctioned as well.